John Safran: 1998–2002: After The Race

-After this brush with fame the ABC commissioned two 30-minute TV pilots from Safran.
+After this brush with fame, the ABC commissioned two 30-minute TV pilots from Safran.

 One pilot called John Safran: Media Tycoon focused on the media industry, airing in 1998.
-It became famous for a segment, involving then host of tabloid current affairs TV show A Current Affair, where Safran harassed him in the style characteristic of A Current Affair by sorting through his bin, which was later satirised by comedian Shaun Micallef.
-Ray Martin had set-up members of the Paxton family.
-Safran and one of the victims, Shane Paxton, turned up to Ray Martin's home.
+It became famous for a segment involving Ray Martin, then host of tabloid current affairs TV show A Current Affair, where Safran harassed him in the style characteristic of A Current Affair by sorting through his bin, which was later satirised by comedian Shaun Micallef.
+Martin had set up members of the Paxton family.
+Safran and one of the victims, Shane Paxton, turned up to Martin's home.
 Martin and his wife Dianne physically threatened Safran.
-Martin's wife ripped apart Safran's Papier Mâché hat and Ray grabbed Safran by the collar, prompting Shane Paxton to intervene.
-Martin was in contact with the ABC and specifically warned Safran in the segment that he's spoken to Roger Grant the then Head of Corporate Affairs at the ABC.
+Martin's wife ripped apart Safran's papier mâché hat and Ray grabbed Safran by the collar, prompting Shane Paxton to intervene.
+Martin was in contact with the ABC and specifically warned Safran in the segment that he had spoken to Roger Grant, who was then Head of Corporate Affairs at the ABC.
 Martin's connection with this executive at the ABC is suspected to be a reason the series never made it to air.
 The Ray Martin segment was later played on Media Watch, John Safran: The Lost Pilot and on YouTube.
 In 2014, Martin still appeared bitter about the incident, calling Safran a "serial pest".

 The second pilot was titled John Safran: Master Chef.
 This pilot focused on the food industry.
-Notably it featured a cooking segment where Safran prepared a beef dish.
-The twist comes when he arrives in an abattoir and shows detailed footage of cows being slaughtered to complete the dish.
+Notably, it featured a cooking segment where Safran prepared a beef dish.
+The twist comes when he arrives at an abattoir and shows detailed footage of cows being slaughtered to complete the dish.
 Though all unsuccessful, the pilots became hits via the Internet among university students.
-Safran also recorded a parody of Baz Luhrmann's song "Everybody's Free (To Wear Sunscreen)" entitled "Not the Sunscreen Song" which includes lines such as "Never live in Adelaide, it's a hole" and "Remember, you can't get pregnant the first time you have sex".
+Safran also recorded a parody of Baz Luhrmann's song "Everybody's Free (To Wear Sunscreen)" entitled "Not the Sunscreen Song", which includes lines such as "Never live in Adelaide, it's a hole" and "Remember, you can't get pregnant the first time you have sex".
 It peaked at No. 20 in 1998 and was nominated for an ARIA.
 In Triple M's 2005 Greatest Songs Ever Written and Performed Since the Beginning of Time poll, "Not the Sunscreen Song" came in at #706 – one spot above "Superstition" by Stevie Wonder.

-Safran also presented segments for the Seven Network's now defunct Late Report, some were also screened in the United Kingdom with Channel 4's Disinformation program.
+Safran also presented segments for the Seven Network's now defunct The Late Report, some were also screened in the United Kingdom with Channel 4's Disinformation program.
 Safran attained police attention for a stunt to try and coerce cricketer Shane Warne into breaking a "no smoking" clause in an advertising contract with a nicotine gum manufacturer.
 Safran drove a remote controlled seagull with a cigarette onto the MCG pitch during a match.
 He was arrested for "pitch invasion", but the charges were dropped.